-All SMU undergraduate students have a common college requirement that is designed to assure them of a broad liberal education regardless of how specialized their majors might be.
-This requirement is designed to help each student learn to reason and think for oneself; become skilled in communicating meaning and in understanding it; understand something about both the social and the natural worlds and one's own place and responsibilities in them; and understand and appreciate human culture and history in their various forms, including religion, philosophy and the arts.
+All SMU undergraduate students share a common program of study designed to assure them of a broad liberal education regardless of their major.
+This requirement is designed to help each student learn to reason and think for oneself, become skilled in communicating and understanding, understand both the social and the natural worlds and one's own place and responsibilities in these environments, and understand and appreciate human culture and history in various forms, including religion, philosophy and the arts.
+Students should see the University-wide requirements section of this catalog for more information.